Working with the Right Contractor

 4. Find out about any professional memberships or affiliations: a reputable contractor will generally belong to any number of professional associations related to their trade, such as trade unions, trade associations, etc. Being a part of such associations demonstrates an interest in their professional community and usually requires a pledge to abide by a code of ethics.
 RESNET members, for example, are all required to abide by the RESNET Code of Ethics.

 5. Remember, it's not all about getting a low price!
 Keep in mind that you get what you pay for, so if you're presented with a quote that is significantly lower than the others, find out why.
-Ask detailed questions as to how they can quote such a low price.
-Consider whether:
+Ask detailed questions as to how they can quote such a low price, such as:

 • Are their workers properly insured?

-• What about the quality of materials and workmanship?
+• How is the quality of materials and workmanship?

 • Are they reputable?
 How long have they been in business for?